Singularity-Coder/PRAGMA/README.md

 # LEXY
-Attain pragmatic fluency in languages using this offline App.
+Achieve real-world fluency using scientifically proven techniques—all in one powerful offline app.